Nicosia: Climate

-Being in the rain shadow of the Troodos Mountains, Nicosia has a hot semi-arid climate (Köppen climate classification BSh) due to its low annual precipitation totals and average annual temperature.
-The city experiences long, hot to sweltering, dry summers, and mild winters, with most of the rainfall occurring in winter.
-Winter precipitation is occasionally accompanied by sleet and rarely by snow.
-The accumulation of snow is particularly rare (last events occurred in 1950, 1974, 1997, 2015 and 2022).
-There is occasionally light frost during the winter nights.
-On 4 September 2020, Nicosia recorded a temperature of 46.2 C, which is the highest temperature to have ever been recorded in Cyprus.
-On 25 February 2025, Nicosia recorded -3.7 C which is the lowest temperature in the city since 1983 when records began for the Athalassa meteorological station.
+Located in the rain shadow of the Troodos Mountains, Nicosia has a hot semi-arid climate (Köppen climate classification BSh) characterised by low annual precipitation totals and average annual temperature.
+The city experiences long, hot to sweltering dry summers, and mild winters, with most of the rainfall occurring during winter.
+Winter precipitation is occasionally accompanied by sleet and, more rarely, snow.
+Snow accumulation is particularly rare; with last recorded events in 1950, 1974, 1997, 2015, and 2022.
+Light frost occasionally during winter nights.
+On 4 September 2020, Nicosia recorded a temperature of 46.2 C, the highest ever recorded in Cyprus.
+On 25 February 2025, Nicosia recorded -3.7 C, the lowest temperature in the city since 1983 when records began at the Athalassa meteorological station.